cultuurnet/calendar-summary-v3/README.md

 #### hidePastDates
 (boolean) Default value: false.
 This parameter (when true) will only be used on offers with a calendarType 'multiple'.
-When true dates in the past won't be in the formatter's output.
+When true, dates in the past won't be in the formatter's output.

 #### timeZone
 (string) Default value: 'Europe/Brussels'